Can I File a Lawsuit for Sexual Assault?

-At Eisenberg, Rothweiler, Winkler, Eisenberg & Jeck, P.C., our attorneys are partnering with the Take Back the Night Foundation to help sexual assault survivors across the country.
-We offer free, confidential consultations so that you can learn your legal options depending on your unique situation.
+At Eisenberg, Rothweiler, Winkler, Eisenberg & Jeck, P.C., we offer free, confidential consultations so that you can learn your legal options depending on your unique situation.
 We can help you make your voice heard.
 Filing a civil lawsuit gives you the opportunity to claim compensation for the physical and emotional trauma you suffered.
 However, you may also be able to enact change within institutions like colleges and universities, which may help prevent future assaults.

 How Do I File a Sexual Assault Lawsuit?

 Sexual assault cases often involve criminal charges.
 However, while the criminal case is often highly publicized, it does not compensate the survivor for her (or his) losses.
 If you survived an assault, then you have the right to file your own lawsuit for compensation for the harm you suffered, regardless of the outcome of the criminal trial.

 In a criminal case, a conviction requires the prosecution to prove the defendant’s guilt “beyond a reasonable doubt.”
 However, the burden of proof is lower in the civil courts.
 Therefore, you can file a successful civil lawsuit for sexual assault, even if there is no conviction in the criminal case.
 Additionally, a civil case may involve parties besides the criminal who committed the assault.
 For example, you may be able to file a claim against your college for negligent policies that allowed the assault to happen.